More Resources to Support Your 'Rockstar' Leadership Career

 It's your intent to discover the truth of what is going on for this person.
 Not make them clam up and resent you.

-In this type of scenario, (where something truly is impossible to change), you want to get the person complaining, to agree there is no viable solution to this particular issue, and ask that they stop complaining about it, and to turn their attention to the things they can do to lessen the problem.
+In this type of scenario, (where something truly is impossible to change), you want to get the person complaining, to agree there is no viable solution to this particular issue.
+Then ask that they stop complaining about it, and turn their attention to the things they can do to lessen the problem.

-So, if you've got complaining going on, add questions like these to your tool bag and remember, you want to inspire the person(s) to discover the truth and become solution-focused.
+So, if you've got complaining going on, add questions like these to your tool bag and remember, you want to inspire the person(s) to discover the truth behind their complaint and become solution-focused.